czlirene/Iteration-1/README.md

 - Parses file contents

 ASTNode
-- Get declaration and reference information from file contents
+- Has declaration and reference information from file contents

-Do we need some sort of visitor?
+TypeVisitor
+- Get declaration and reference information from AST

+BigIncrementer
+- Tracks declaration and reference counts

 Resources
 ---------